 After investing about $124 million, the Mine opened in July 2008.
 On 3rd March 2009, the Mine was put under care and maintenance, rendering 350 Albidon and contractor employees redundant.

-On 8th July 2011 Maamba Collieries, the largest producer of coal in Zambia was reopened again, this time by President Rupiah Banda.
+On 8th July 2011 Maamba Collieries, the largest producer of coal in Zambia was reopened again, this time by the then President of the republic of Zambia, Rupiah Banda.

 A new Mkushi Copper Mine to be opened in Mkushi district and to be named as Mkushi Copper Joint Venture Limited...
 Read more!